joinpursuit/9-1-bird-sanctuary-project/README.md

 ## Submission Guidelines

 - When finished, commit and push your work.
-- Make a pull request on github.
+- Make a pull request on Github.
 - Submit the link to your pull request on Canvas.

 This challenge is designed to assess the React skills you have gained so far.